ErlendE96/website-sp/README.md

 Website used for finding healthy food recipes.

 ## Description
-The main goal of the website is helping people finding healthy food recipes.
-The targeted audience is people of all ages and genders that wishes to eat healthy and good food, but wont waste their time looking through recipe books.
-The main content of the site will be found on the recipes page, which will contain a search bar that allows users to input an ingredient, and the site will return various dishes containing that ingredient.
-The site is built using HTML, CSS and JavaScript.
-The food site employs JSON API for dynamic data, which means the recipe/food content will be collected from an external site.
+The main goal of the website is to excite both the younger and the older audience in order to make them more lightly to visit the museum, and to make them more interrested in what the museum contains.
+The Targeted audience is mainly kids but also their parents.

-Good Food Mood contains 5 pages;
+Good Food Mood contains 6 pages;

 -	Homepage
--	Contact page
+-	Explore
--	About page
+-	Exhibition spaces
--	Recipes page
+-	News
--	Weekly newsletter
+-	Get Involed

 ## Built With